 5. Improves Joint Mobility and Flexibility

 Stiff knees can make bending, squatting, or walking difficult.
-Acupuncture improves how well your knee moves and bends by increasing circulation, reducing swelling, and loosening tight tissue around the joint.
+Acupuncture improves movement by increasing circulation, reducing swelling, and loosening tight tissues around the joint.

-Many of our patients report that after just a few sessions, their knees feel less stiff and more flexible, especially in the morning or after sitting for long periods.
+Many of our patients report feeling less stiff and more flexible after a few sessions, especially in the morning or after sitting for a long time.

 6. Supports Long-Term Healing